Yuki Ishikawa (wrestler, born 1995)

-Yuki Ishikawa (石川勇希, Ishikawa Yuki) is a Japanese retired professional wrestler best known for his tenure with the Japanese promotion Big Japan Pro Wrestling where he is a two-time BJW Deathmatch Heavyweight Champion and a one-time Yokohama Shopping Street 6-Man Tag Team Champion.
+Yuki Ishikawa (石川勇希, Ishikawa Yūki) is a Japanese retired professional wrestler best known for his tenure with the Japanese promotion Big Japan Pro Wrestling where he is a two-time BJW Deathmatch Heavyweight Champion and a one-time Yokohama Shopping Street 6-Man Tag Team Champion.

 Professional wrestling career

 Independent circuit (2018–2024)

 Ishikawa also checked freelance work, competing for various promotions from the Japanese independent scene.
 He did most of his external work as a BJW talent.
 At BJW/2AW Big Advance, a cross-over event produced with Active Advance Pro Wrestling on May 15, 2021, Ishikawa teamed up with Ayato Yoshida and Kosuke Sato in a losing effort against Strong BJ (Daisuke Sekimoto and Yuji Okabayashi) and Kengo Mashimo.
 At ZERO1 Osu Premium One Team ZERO1 Shinjiro Otani Aid!, a cross-over event produced with Pro Wrestling Zero1 on June 4, 2022, he teamed up with Fuminori Abe and Kosuke Sato in a losing effort against Astroman, Ren Ayabe and Yuko Miyamoto.
 At 666 Vol. 118, an event produced by Wrestling of Darkness 666 on August 11, 2022, Ishikawa teamed up with Yuko Miyamoto in a losing effort against Fuminori Abe and Ikuto Hidaka.
 At BJW/DDT Toshikoshi Pro-Wrestling 2022 ~ Toshiwasure!
 Shuffle Six Man Tag Team Tournament, a cross-over event produced with DDT Pro-Wrestling on December 31, 2022, Ishikawa teamed up with Harashima and Masashi Takeda and defeated Masato Tanaka, Takeshi Masada and Takuya Nomura in the first rounds but fell short to Daichi Hashimoto, Yuki Ueno and Yuma Aoyagi in the semifinals, with both bouts taking place the same night.